openstack/designate/doc/source/install/ubuntu-dev.rst

 Development Environment on Ubuntu
 *********************************

 Designate is comprised of four main components :ref:`designate-api`, :ref:`designate-central`, :ref:`designate-mdns`, and :ref:`designate-pool-manager`, supported by a few standard open source components.
-For more information see :doc:`architecture`.
+For more information see :ref:`architecture`.

 There are many different options for customizing Designate, and two of these options have a major impact on the installation process: